Creating your content

 As you’re building content and pages, you’ll of course want to see how it will render for the user.
 The only content types we can preview in Contentful are page templates.
 Which means to see how any components or assemblies will look, you need to add them to a page and preview the page.

-To preview a page, simply open an existing page entry or create a new one.
-You can use the Preview button at any time, even before you add any content:
+To preview a page, simply click ‘Preview’ under the full path field.
+You can use the Preview button at any time:

 The platform behind our preview is called Gatsby, which updates the preview without having to publish.

 (Note: If it’s being slow to display a page once you’ve clicked the button, be patient.
-If it’s not working at all, let the Central Digital cross-org team know.
-They’re working to improve its performance.)
+If it’s not working at all, let the Central Digital developer team know as they may need to restart the preview function).

 Publishing your content

-For any content entry, the green Publish button always sits in the righthand sidebar.
+For any content entry, the green Publish button always sits in the right sidebar.

 For any other page or content, clicking Publish will simply ‘build’ the content to a state where it’s ready to go live if needed.
-For a page and its content to sit on the live website, the page first needs to be added to the tree (more below).
+For a page and its content to sit on the live website, the page first needs to be added to the URL hierarchy (more below).

-To publish a page, you should have published all content nested (added or embedded) within it.
-It you attempt to publish a content entry containing other draft content, you’ll get a prompt.
+To publish a page, you should have published all content nested within it.
+If you attempt to publish a content entry containing other draft content, you’ll get a prompt.

-Contentful doesn’t use hierarchies – it’s a vast, flat sea of content, connected together by us, its happy users.
-But websites require hierarchies of pages for URL structures, breadcrumb navigation, and anywhere that section navigation is used such as the left-hand sides of Shelter Legal sections in Scotland and England.
+Websites require hierarchies of pages for URL structures, breadcrumb navigation, and anywhere that section navigation is used (e.g. the left sidebars of Shelter Legal sections in Scotland and England).

 Unpublishing